SaumyaSingh1/Friendvibes/README.md

 + npm start
 #### Join the Friendvibes Community!
 Whether you're an aspiring influencer, a creative content creator, or just someone looking to explore the world through the eyes of others, Friendvibes welcomes you with open arms.
 Come, experience the thrill of social interaction in a vibrant, dynamic, and captivating environment.
 Let's connect, engage, and explore together!
-Are you ready to immerse yourself in the InstaClone experience?
+Are you ready to immerse yourself in the Friendvibes experience?
 Join us and embrace a world of creativity, connection, and limitless possibilities!
 Customize this README to reflect your project's unique vibe, and share the excitement with the world.